Caner-HK/Caner-Weather-Channel-for-OpenWeather-Challenge/README.md

 CWC was launched on **November 24, 2023** and remains a priority for the Caner Developer Team.
 Plans include integrating advanced functionalities like personal weather stations, solar energy assessments, and agricultural analytics.

 ## Statement
+**You MUST follow _GNU AFFERO GENERAL PUBLIC LICENSE - 3.0_ when using CWC in any form.**

+Additional terms and conditions may also apply.

 The source code for CWC is publicly available for research and usage on our [website](http://weather.caner.center) and GitHub.
 We are committed to transparency and open collaboration.

 Caner's signature is required to be retained as per usage terms.